 The physical standard of beauty imposed by our society over the years has undoubtedly left a negative impact on many women.
-Should you find yourself in need of a calming voice, nutrition Expert Crystal Karges is here to remind you why you are forever beautiful, inside and out.
+Should you find yourself in need of a calming voice, here’s a reminder of why you are forever beautiful, inside and out.

 In a sea of persecuting waters, we often find ourselves treading.
 We, mothers, daughters, sisters, whose bodies and hearts are subject to the harsh storms of judgment.
 Although our bodies have the potential to create the most beautiful miracles, we find ourselves ridiculed, clothed often in a blanket of shame and disgrace with marks of infirmity.